iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/A Better Proof for FISTA Convergence.md

 If we can match the form of the expression, then there is a way to restrain the value of $\Delta_k$, intuitive we are thinking of bounding the changes in the sequence.
 If the initial $a_1 + b_1$  is bounded by $c$, and the way $a_k$ changes is always bounded by the changes in $b_k$, given both $a_k, b_k$ are non-negative, the total amount of changes of $a_k$ will be bounded by the total amount of changes in the sequence $b_k$ as well.

+The non-negativity of the 2 sequences has correspondence with knowing existence of minimizer $\bar x$.

 ---
 ### **Making use of the Lemma**